 Donald, D., The Age of Caricature: Satirical Prints in the Reign of George III (1996)

-Gatrell, V. A. C., City of Laughter: Sex and Satire in Eighteenth-Century London (2006)
+Gatrell, V., City of Laughter: Sex and Satire in Eighteenth-Century London (2006)

 George, M. D., English Political Caricature: a Study of Opinion and Propaganda (2 vols., 1959)